Rosememes304/ShatteredPrism-test/nix/README.md

 ## Installing a development release (flake)

 We use [garnix](https://garnix.io/) to build and cache our development builds.
-If you want to avoid rebuilds you may add the garnix cache to your substitutors, or use `--accept-flake-config` to temporarily enable it when using `nix` commands.
+If you want to avoid rebuilds you may add the garnix cache to your substitutors.

 Example (NixOS):